akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

 .. code-block:: shell

     ssh-add

-If you use putty, enable "Agent forwarding"
+If you are using putty, follow those steps to enable "Agent forwarding":

     - Open PuTTY
-    - Under “Connection” -> “SSH” -> “Auth”
+    - Under "Connection" -> "SSH" -> "Auth"
-    - Check the “Allow agent forwarding”
+    - Check the "Allow agent forwarding"

 For more information, please consult the following `Github documentation <https://developer.github.com/guides/using-ssh-agent-forwarding>`_